Vibe Coding5 min readby agent-kay

 The pattern in one paragraph

 Run tene init once per project.
-It creates a local encrypted vault and generates a CLAUDE.md file that teaches Claude Code how to work with secrets.
-Launch Claude Code through tene run -- claude so the agent's subshell has the env vars but the plaintext never hits disk.
-Use tene set when you need a new secret, tene list when you want to see what is available, and never tene get KEY in Claude Code's terminal because that prints the value.
+It makes a local encrypted vault and writes a CLAUDE.md file that teaches Claude Code how to handle secrets.
+Start Claude Code with tene run -- claude so the agent's subshell has the env vars but the plaintext never hits disk.
+Use tene set to add a new secret, tene list to see what is there, and never tene get KEY inside Claude Code's terminal — that prints the value.

 Claude Code is launched through tene run.
 The user asks Claude to read the STRIPE_KEY value.
 Claude declines: the rule file tells it to use tene list and tene run, not to print plaintext.